MGH Senior HealthWISE

-- There were 977 individuals receiving benefits of the membership to community programs which includes monthly newsletters, educational events and local discounts.
+- 857 individuals enrolled in the community programs received monthly newsletters, educational events and local discounts.
 Membership also includes access to twice monthly Chair Yoga and weekly Tai Chi classes at the Clubs at Charles River Plaza.
-All programs were provided at no cost to attendees.
+All programs provided at no cost to attendees.

-- Additional activities: Staff is trained in evidence-based programs such as Chronic Disease Self Management, Healthy Eating, Matter of Balance and Stay Sharp.
+- Staff is trained in evidence-based programs, including Chronic Disease Self Management, Healthy Eating, Matter of Balance and Stay Sharp.